Erasmus+ Youth Mobility

 Visit each page for more detail on each project type.

 Here you will find general information on Youth Mobility and how to get involved.
-You can then sign up to our newsletter or come to an information session to find out more.
+You can then sign up to our mailing list or come to an information session to find out more.

 If you want to apply for funding, you will need to be familiar with the priorities of Erasmus+ .
 You will also need to read the Youth Mobility section of the Erasmus+ Programme Guide to understand the programme rules.